 |THB 1,000 (~US$35)|

-Andaman Medical is a regulatory affairs and market access consultancy that specializes in the registration, authorized representation, importation and master distribution of medical device and in-vitro diagnostics in Southeast Asia.
+Andaman Medical Thailand is a medical device consultancy that specializes in the registration, authorized representation, and importation of medical devices and in-vitro diagnostics into Thailand.

-Our in-house team of local, experienced regulatory affairs specialists provide unrivalled assistance to medical device manufacturers and distributors alike who benefit from accessing real, on-the-ground expertise.
+Our in-house team of local, experienced regulatory affairs specialists in Bangkok will provide you with unrivalled assistance on-the-ground expertise.